NuGet/docs.microsoft.com-nuget/docs/Reference/ID-Prefix-Reservation.md

 **Visual Studio**
 ![Visual Studio](media/visual-studio-reserved-prefix.png)

-## ID Prefix Reservation Application Process
+## ID prefix reservation application process
 To apply for a prefix reservation, follow the below steps.
 1. Review the acceptance [criteria for prefix ID reservation](#id-prefix-reservation-criteria).
 2. Determine the namespaces you want to reserve, in addition to any [advanced prefix reservation scenarios](#advanced-prefix-reservation-scenarios) you may require.